jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-1.md

   "I will develop the habits necessary to keep my temper in check."

-The first one sounds like a New Year's resolution of a teenager.
-It will not succeed.
-Worse yet, someone may convince themselves "well, at least I tried."
-Unfortunately, the only way that could be considered a success is if the purpose of the resolution was just to feel better about yourself.
+The first one has a weasel word - "try".
+It will not succeed; you can't measure a "try."
+And you can easily convince yourself "well, at least I tried."
+Worse that, if that's all you do, and you really did feel like you tried, you might even consider this a fixed, unchangeable part of your personality after a few lame attempts.

+But consider the other one.
 The second one is more likely to result in a substantial change.

 Unfortunately, it is going to require a lot more work.

 At this point, you may think: why does it need to be a habit?
 Can't it just be a case of being more mindful and not acting automatically?
 Isn't it just a case of more resolve and willpower?
 A habit implies an unthinking reaction, right?

-This is a tempting thought process.
+This is a tempting thought - that this is really just about willpower.
 All of us like the idea that we have "free will."
 This is the underlying appeal of those who think this is just a case of "trying harder."
 If you have a bad habit, breaking it is just a case of stopping the bad habit, thinking about the situation, and choosing to do something else.

 Unfortunately, if that is your attitude, you have lost the battle.
 Like it or not, the bulk of actions that all of us take in the